Constitutional carry: U.S. jurisdictions that have constitutional carry

-As of 7 March 2024, Alabama, Alaska, Arizona, Arkansas, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Maine, Mississippi, Missouri, Montana, New Hampshire, North Dakota (residents only; concealed carry only), Ohio, Oklahoma, South Dakota, Tennessee (handguns only), Texas, Utah, Vermont, West Virginia, and Wyoming generally allow most law-abiding adults to carry a loaded concealed firearm without a permit.
+As of 7 March 2024, Alabama, Alaska, Arizona, Arkansas, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Mississippi, Missouri, Montana, Nebraska, New Hampshire, North Dakota (concealed carry only), Ohio, Oklahoma, South Carolina, South Dakota, Tennessee (handguns only), Texas, Utah, Vermont, West Virginia, and Wyoming generally allow most law-abiding adults to carry a loaded concealed firearm without a permit.
 Certain states may impose additional restrictions on the legal ability to carry without a permit beyond those who are not prohibited from owning a firearm.
-Permitless carry in North Dakota is applicable to residents only; nonresidents must have a permit to carry a handgun concealed or openly.
 Permitless concealed carry in Mississippi only covers certain manners of carrying.
 Permitless carry in Oklahoma applies to both residents and nonresidents 21+ as well as 18+ nonresidents who can carry without a permit in their home state.
 All aforementioned jurisdictions do not require a permit to openly carry either except for North Dakota and certain localities in Missouri.

-On July 26, 2014, Washington, D.C. became a permitless carry jurisdiction for a few days when its ban on carrying a handgun was ruled unconstitutional, and the ruling was not stayed.
+On July 26, 2014, Washington, D.C., became a permitless carry jurisdiction for a few days when its ban on carrying a handgun was ruled unconstitutional, and the ruling was not stayed.
 The ruling stated that any resident who had a legally registered handgun could carry it without a permit, and nonresidents without felony convictions could carry as well.
 The ruling was then stayed on July 29, 2014.

 In June 2015, following victory in a class-action suit brought by "Damas de la Segunda Enmienda" Ladies of the Second Amendment (an affiliate of the Second Amendment Foundation) the Commonwealth of Puerto Rico's carry and licensing regulations were struck down, eliminating the requirement to obtain a permit.
 On October 31, 2016, The Supreme Court of Puerto Rico denied a motion for reconsideration of a previous Court of Appeals decision that had found the Weapons Act to be constitutional.

-Vermont does not have any provision for issue of concealed-carry licenses, as none has ever been necessary.
+Vermont does not have any provision for issue of concealed-carry licenses, as none has ever been necessary nor constitutionally allowed.
 As such, Vermont residents wishing to carry handguns in other states must acquire a license from a state which is valid in their destination.
 All other constitutional carry states previously had concealed-carry license requirements prior to adoption of unrestricted carry laws, and continue to issue licenses on a shall-issue basis for the purposes of inter-state reciprocity (allowing residents of the state to travel to other states with a concealed weapon, abiding by that state's law).

 Alabama

-On March 10, 2022, Alabama Governor Kay Ivey signed House Bill 272 (effective January 1, 2023) into law which eliminates the requirement to obtain a permit in order to carry a concealed pistol in the state, as well as carrying a loaded pistol openly or concealed in a vehicle.
-Open carry without a permit was already legal for residents and non-residents 18+.
+On March 10, 2022, Alabama Governor Kay Ivey signed House Bill 272 into law (effective January 1, 2023) eliminating the requirement to obtain a permit in order to carry a concealed pistol in the state, as well as carrying a loaded pistol in a vehicle.
+Open carry without a permit was already legal for residents and non-residents 18+ before this legislation was enacted.